Shih Tzu VS Bichon Frise

 Health and Lifespan

 The Shih Tzu typically lives 10–18 years, while the Bichon Frise has a lifespan of 14–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Brachycephalic Airway Syndrome for the Shih Tzu and Patellar Luxation for the Bichon Frise.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Shih Tzus typically range from $800 to $1500, while Bichon Frises cost $1000 to $2000.
-Ongoing monthly costs are approximately $95 for the Shih Tzu and $98 for the Bichon Frise.
+Shih Tzus typically range from $800 to $1500, while Bichon Frises cost $1000 to $2000.
+Monthly costs are approximately $91 for the Shih Tzu and $108 for the Bichon Frise, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance

-Grooming needs differ between these breeds, with the Shih Tzu rating 5/5 and the Bichon Frise rating 1/5.
-Shedding levels are 5/5 for the Shih Tzu and 3/5 for the Bichon Frise.
-The Shih Tzu is hypoallergenic, which may be important for allergy sufferers.
+Grooming needs: Shih Tzu 5/5, Bichon Frise 5/5.
+Shedding: 1/5 vs. 1/5.
+The Shih Tzu is hypoallergenic, which may matter for allergy sufferers.
 The Bichon Frise is hypoallergenic.

 Living Situation

-For apartment dwellers, the Shih Tzu rates 3/5 for apartment friendliness while the Bichon Frise scores 3/5.
-Exercise requirements are 3/5 for the Shih Tzu and 5/5 for the Bichon Frise.
-Both breeds thrive with owners who can commit to daily physical activity and mental stimulation.
+Apartment friendliness: Shih Tzu 5/5, Bichon Frise 5/5.
+Exercise requirements: 2/5 vs. 3/5.
+Both breeds thrive with owners who commit to daily physical activity and mental stimulation.

 The Verdict